Elspeth

 CONSULTING SERVICES

-I provide economic and anthropological research services including research design, data collection/interviewing, qualitative data analysis, statistical analysis/modeling, and grant and report writing.
+I provide economic and anthropological research services including research design, data collection/interviewing, qualitative data analysis, statistical analysis/modeling, technical report writing, and copyediting.
 I have particular expertise in the areas of sustainability/climate change, Indigenous food systems, and food security, especially in the Canadian Arctic.

 SEND AN INQUIRY